Toward Self-learning End-to-End Task-Oriented Dialog Systems: Experiments

-\paragraph{Setup.} We follow the domain extension experiment setting in \citet{lipton2018bbq} to assess the ability of \slsoloist{} to quickly adapt to the changes in task definition.
-We extend existing \texttt{Restaurant}, denoted as \texttt{Restaurant-Ext}, with additional functions by introducing 4 new slots, \ie \textit{[restaurant\_dish]}, \textit{[value\_price]}, \textit{[start\_time]}, \textit{[end\_time]}, and corresponding values for each DB entry (in Appendix \ref{sec:ext_db}).
+\paragraph{Setup.} We follow the domain extension experiment setting in \citet{lipton2018bbq} to assess the ability of \slsoloist{} to quickly handle task definition extensions.
+We extend existing \texttt{Restaurant}, denoted as \texttt{Restaurant-Ext}, with additional functions by introducing 4 new slots, \ie \textit{[restaurant\_dish]}, \textit{[value\_price]}, \textit{[start\_time]}, \textit{[end\_time]} in added dialog turns (in Appendix \ref{sec:task_extension}), and corresponding values for each DB entry (in Appendix \ref{sec:ext_db}).
 The first slot is about the restaurant's signature dish, and the last three are related to delivery service.
-We leverage Conversational Learner (CL) \cite{shukla2020conversation}, a practical machine teaching tool, to visualize and select dialogs for constructing training examples on the \texttt{Restaurant-Ext} domain by providing corrections and introducing new slots (in Appendix \ref{sec:mt}).
-Finally, 10 examples are obtained through machine teaching for training and 50 for testing.
-We fine-tune the dialog model \modelp{S} and the reward model trained with 5 dialogs in train set, using 10 corrected dialogs, resulting the agent denoted as \soloiststeach{}.
-Then, \soloiststeach{} is deployed to converse with real human to collect 20 dialogs, which are then used to refine itself.
+We leverage Conversational Learner (CL) \cite{shukla2020conversation}, a practical machine teaching tool, to visualize and select dialogs for constructing training examples on the \texttt{Restaurant-Ext} domain by providing corrections and introducing new slots.
+Finally, 10 examples are obtained through machine teaching for training, 50 for validating and 50 for testing.
+We fine-tune the dialog model \modelp{S} and the previously trained reward model\footnote{The reward model used for obtaining \slsoloist{} in the Table \ref{tab:results_4task}.
+It is trained with 5 labeled dialogs in the train set.}, using 10 corrected dialogs, resulting the agent denoted as \soloiststeach{}.
+Then, \soloiststeach{} is deployed to converse with real human to collect 20 real (unlabeled) human-bot dialog logs, which are then used to refine itself, resulting in \slsoloistteach{}.
+To better show the effectiveness of the reward model in \slagent{}, we also report the result of \soloistthteach{}, which is refined using the turn-level human feedback score.

 \paragraph{Results.} The evaluation results are presented in Table \ref{tab:domain_adapt}.
-We observe that \modelp{S} has zero success rate, which is predictable as it does not have any knowledge of the extended functions. \soloiststeach{} outperforms the baseline by 17 points in terms of $\mathtt{Combined}$ score, which exhibits the effectiveness of machine teaching for adapting the agent to a new task. \slsoloistteach{} is the best performing system, lifting the $\mathtt{Combined}$ score by approximately 7 points.
-The results demonstrate that \slsoloist{} is able to adapt to new tasks and continually improve itself by learning from interactions, revealing the effectiveness of \slagent{} that combines supervised learning, reinforcement learning and machine teaching for adaptations to changing environments.
+We observe that \modelp{S} has zero success rate, which is predictable as it does not have any knowledge of the new functions. \soloiststeach{} outperforms the baseline by 17 points in terms of $\mathtt{Combined}$ score, which exhibits the effectiveness of machine teaching for handling new functions. \slsoloistteach{} lifts the $\mathtt{Combined}$ score by approximately 7 points, achieving comparable performance with \soloistthteach{}.
+The results show that \slsoloistteach{} can adapt to new tasks and continually improve itself by automatically learning from the interactions, revealing, with minimum annotations from machine teaching, \slagent{} enables flexible adaptations to new functions.